 Jewish women from Germany and Austria arrived in Cuba from 1938 on, seeking a temporary shelter while waiting for their immigrant visas to the United States.
 Since the refugees were not allowed to engage in remunerative employment, they depended on the support of the local branch of the JDC.
 Better educated and accustomed to a relatively high standard of living, they looked down upon the Ostjuden, veteran immigrants from Eastern Europe.

 The local Americans, members of the Menorah Sisterhood, took the refugees under their auspices.
-Jeanette Schechter, Wilma Shapiro and other members of the Sisterhood devoted all their energies to assisting the newcomers.
+Jeanette Schechter, Wilma Shapiro, and other members of the Sisterhood devoted all their energies to assisting the newcomers.
 While the refugees were interned in Tiscornia (the Cuban Ellis Island), they visited them regularly, supplying their small needs.
-They organized evening classes in Spanish and English, hosted the women in their synagogue and organized a school for refugee children.
+They organized evening classes in Spanish and English, hosted the women in their synagogue, and organized a school for refugee children.

 Immigration resumed in October 1940 with the arrival of refugees from Western European countries occupied by Nazi Germany; many of them came from Belgium and Holland and were engaged in the diamond industry.
 Several Belgian Jews had been born in Poland; their higher social status, together with their common background with the Ashkenazi veterans, facilitated their integration in the local community as Zionist leaders.

 Since the Cuban government was interested in developing the diamond industry, the Belgian Jews were granted special permission to establish diamond factories that prospered during the war.
-Though women were not employed in the diamond factories, the Belgian women were very active in the framework of the Zionist organization, creating their own WIZO chapter.
+Though women were not employed in the diamond factories, the Belgian women were very active in the framework of the Zionist organization, creating their own Women’s International Zionist Organization (WIZO) chapter.
 The life of the women refugees is reflected in Felicia Rosshandler’s novel, Passing Through Havana, which tells the story of the Western and Central European Jewish refugees from the perspective of an adolescent girl.
 Life in Cuba left a strong emotional imprint on their life, but it was only a transitory period.

 The Holocaust had a tremendous impact on the local Jewish community, particularly on the Eastern Europeans who had lost all their relatives.
 However, it also effected the establishment of an alliance between Cuban feminist leaders and the Jewish cause.
 The writer and journalist Mariblanca Sabas Aloma refuted antisemitic attacks in the pages of the daily Carteles, expressing her solidarity with the suffering of the Jews.
 The lawyer Ofelia Dominguez Navarro was the director of the Department of War Propaganda, which condemned Nazi persecutions and defended the rights of the Jews to their own homeland.
 In 1944 she was appointed secretary of the Comite Cubano Pro Palestina Hebrea (Cuban Committee for a Jewish Palestine), a Cuban lobby of politicians and intellectuals that supported the Zionist cause, in which she was backed by various feminist organizations.

 The 1940s were a period of economic progress that also affected the Jewish population.
-Families moved into better housing, women were able to hire domestic servants and to free themselves from household chores.
-They sent their children to the university, and hoped to grant them the stability and comfort that they themselves had been denied in their youth.
+Families moved into better housing, and women were able to hire domestic servants and to free themselves from household chores.
+They sent their children to the university and hoped to grant them the stability and comfort that they themselves had been denied in their youth.

 Jewish women became much more active in the Zionist organization, creating various chapters of WIZO, according to the origin of different groups.
 The first president of WIZO was Ida Kokiel, and among its activists were Eva Weissman, Dora Benes, Mina Hiller, and others.
 In the Sephardic sector, WIZO was considered an appropriate framework for married women, who were previously restricted to their family and community.
 Their president was Victoria Adouth, a devoted Zionist who remained an important Zionist-Sephardic leader with the reestablishment of the community in Miami after the Castro revolution.